Lonely Are the Brave (Maverick Sabre album)

-Lonely Are the Brave is the debut studio album by English/Irish vocalist/rapper Maverick Sabre.
+Lonely Are the Brave is the debut studio album by English-Irish singer and rapper Maverick Sabre.
 The album was first released on 27 January 2012 in Ireland, which was succeeded by a release in the United Kingdom on 6 February 2012.
 Three singles preceded its release, "Let Me Go" (July 2011), "I Need" (November 2011) and "No One" (February 2012).
 Lonely Are the Brave debuted at number-two on the UK Albums Chart with first-week sales of 44,292 copies, also peaking at number two on the Scottish Albums Chart and number three on the Irish Albums Chart.

-It has sold 251,020 copies as of November 2015.